SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ```

 ## Reconfiguring
 There are TWO levels of "enable protection" on the CCL hardware.
 According to the Silicon Errata, only one of these is intended.
-As always, it's anyone's guess when or if this issue will be corrected in a future silicon rev, and if so, on which parts (it would appear that Microchip only became aware of the issue after the Dx-series parts were released - although it impacts all presently available parts, it is only listed in errata updated since mid-2020).
+As always, it's anyone's guess when or if this issue will be corrected in a future silicon rev, and if so, on which parts (it would appear that Microchip only became aware of the issue after the Dx-series parts were released or only then decided that it was a bug rather than a feature - although it impacts all AVR devices released after 2016, it was only listed in errata updated since mid-2020).
 The intended enable-protection is that a given logic block cannot be reconfigured while enabled.
 This is handled by `init()` - you can write your new setting to a logic block, call `LogicN.init()` and it will briefly disable the logic block, make the changes, and re-enable it.

 The unintended layer is that no logic block can be reconfigured without also disabling the whole CCL system.
 Changes can be freely made to the `Logic` classes, however, only the `init()` method will apply those changes, and you must call `Logic::stop()` before calling them, and `Logic::start()` afterwards.
 If/when parts become available where this is not necessary, this step may be omitted, and this library may be amended to provide a way to check.

-##### Example
+#### Example
 ```c++